 - 15. Bostwick Park, Colorado

-- 16. Fruitland Mesa.
-Colorado
+- 16. Fruitland Mesa, Colorado

-- 17. Savery-Pot Hook, Colorado and Wyoming
+- 17. Savery-Pot Hook, Colorado and Wyoming; however, this was found to be infeasible and was not constructed

 The CRBPA of September 30, 1968, authorized five additional projects as participating projects, but deleted the Pine River Extension Project as a participating project: